Reading Time: 18 minutes

-This can take you by surprise.
-For example, social security costs average approximately 64% on top of payroll.
-If you offer to pay someone the equivalent of $100,000 per year, by the time you’ve paid all statutory benefits, your total cost of employment will be $164,000 – before you consider a suite of supplementary benefits common in Argentina!
+This may take companies by surprise.
+For example, social security costs average approximately 64 percent on top of payroll.
+If you offer to pay someone the equivalent of 100,000 U.S. dollars per year, by the time you’ve paid all statutory benefits, your total cost of employment could be $164,000.
+This is before you consider a suite of supplementary benefits common in Argentina.

-One solution here is to tie pesos to the U.S. dollar — re-evaluating every 6 months, with any delta being paid to the employee.
+One solution here is to tie pesos to the U.S. dollar — re-evaluating every six months, with any delta being paid to the employee.
 This is not a perfect solution, because once you increase the salary, you can’t then decrease the salary again without a good reason.
-If you end up in labor court— which is very likely in Argentina—you cannot justify decreases in salary for the same work.
+If you end up in labor court you cannot justify decreases in salary for the same work.

-- Longer termination notice and leave time periods
+- Termination notice and leave time periods are longer.

 There are many cultural similarities between the U.S. and the UK, and by international standards, the UK is not a complicated country in which to do business.
-But don’t make the mistake of thinking you can just run an American business as usual.
-Labor law is much more detailed and employee-friendly in the UK as compared to the U.S., where at-will employment is a norm.
-In the UK, as in many countries, an employment contract is set out at the beginning of an engagement which outlines almost everything about what’s expected of an employee.
+In the UK, as in many countries, an employment contract is set out at the beginning of an engagement, which outlines almost everything about what’s expected of an employee.
 Key things to watch out for when negotiating with an employee in the UK include the much longer market norm on notice periods.
-One to three months of notice prior to terminating employment is quite common in the UK, but this can surprise U.S. employers.
+One to three months of notice prior to terminating employment is quite common in the UK.
 The notice period must be carefully constructed in an employment contract.

-Finally, benefits are important but much less so than in the U.S. In the UK—and most countries outside the U.S.—people have reasonable public healthcare and get taxed on some supplemental insurances.
+In the UK, people have reasonable public healthcare and get taxed on some supplemental insurances.
 Pension is the most sought-after supplementary benefit in the UK.
 Pension is becoming mandatory and your employees will negotiate hard for more-than-the-minimum pension.
-Globalization Partners has found that many people are panic-stricken when it comes to retiring in the UK, so employer pension is a very hot benefit!
-For these reasons, we recommend our clients provide more on the pension benefit and less of the supplementary insurances (if they must make a choice).
+Globalization Partners has found that many people are panic-stricken when it comes to retiring in the UK, so employer pension is a very sought-after benefit.
+For these reasons, we recommend our customers provide more on the pension benefit and less of the supplementary insurances (if they must make a choice).